Hello! Welcome to the official announcement of The Sprudge Twenty, presented by Sprudge and Pacific Barista Series.

 From a massive list of nominees around the world, below please find the Second Annual Sprudge Twenty class presented by Pacific Barista Series.
 We hope these stories will bring a smile to your face—as they have to ours—but many also include a call to action, a way to get involved to support the various projects and causes represented by our incredible global class.
 Each one of these members will receive a spotlight feature in the coming weeks on Sprudge, so get ready to know them a little better.
 For now, read on to discover the Sprudge Twenty presented alphabetically, and thank you.

 Want to nominate someone in your community for the next Sprudge Twenty class?
-The nomination schedule for the 2021 Sprudge Twenty presented by Pacific Barista Series will be announced this fall.
+The nomination schedule for the 2021 Sprudge Twenty presented by Pacific Barista Series will be announced in January 2021.
 Sign up for the Sprudge Newsletter and never miss an update.

 “Kat Adams participates in the USBC Championships, is one of the organizers of Cold Brew City Fest, and has brought attention to gender identity to the coffee community in southern California.
 Recipient of the Q-Grader scholarship from Wrecking Ball and an amazing and talented coffee professional.”
 Nominated by Pablo Lara